Applying to the MDiv Program

 MDiv & Juris Doctor (JD) with The University of Chicago Law School

 MDiv & Master of Arts in Social Work and Social Welfare (MASW) with The University of Chicago Crown Family School of Social Work, Policy, and Practice.

 Students applying to dual degree programs must apply to both the Divinity School and the partner school (Harris, Law, or the Crown Family School).

-April 16- Final round deadline for international students
+April 15, 2022- Round 2 Deadline; Final deadline for international students

-July 15- Final round deadline for domestic students (US citizens and permanent residents)
+July 15, 2022- Round 3 Deadline; Final deadline for domestic students

 Priority admission and aid decisions are released in early-March.
-The final round decisions for international students are typically released in mid-June.
+Round 2 decisions are typically released in mid-June.
 The final round decisions for domestic students are typically released in early-September.

 Admission & Scholarship Information

 Admission into the MDiv Program is offered on a yearly basis.
 All applicants are automatically considered for Divinity School scholarships.
 Scholarships are offered based on the strength of the application materials.
 Applicants wishing to ensure that they are considered for the full range of funding options should apply by the priority deadline.
 Scholarships are automatically renewable for the second and third years of the program.
-Students receive funding for summer language study at the University and a stipend to off-set travel expenses while completing a field placement.
+Students receive funding for summer language study at the University.
+MDiv students also receive additional funding when completing field placements.

 Tuition is charged on a quarterly basis.
 Please see the Bursar's fee schedule for tuition rates.

 The Divinity School is committed to making graduate study affordable and accessible.
 In the last two years, the School has lowered tuition for the MDiv program while increasing funding opportunities for students.

 - Divinity School Application for Graduate Admission